 Elissa Spelman, Executive Director

-Elissa first joined Breakthrough Greater Boston as a Board Member, working actively on the Strategic Planning and Program Committees.
-She became the Executive Director in 2009 and has since set the vision and guided Breakthrough’s strategic growth into Boston and Somerville (summer 2018).
+Elissa (she/her) first joined Breakthrough Greater Boston as a Board Member, working actively on the Strategic Planning and Program Committees.
+She became the Executive Director in 2009 and has since set the vision and guided Breakthrough’s strategic growth into Boston and Somerville.
 Prior to joining Breakthrough, Elissa was the first Director of the Wellington Management Foundation, an organization dedicated to supporting education programs for low-income youth, including some of the affiliate sites of the Breakthrough Collaborative.
 Elissa has broad experience in the field of education and has also worked with nonprofits focused on foster care, adoption and domestic violence.
 Elissa began her career as a third grade teacher at the Neighborhood House Charter School in Dorchester, MA and has taught in a variety of settings.

 When not busy at Breakthrough, Elissa spends time with family and friends, enjoys food of all kinds, and volunteers regularly.
 Her favorite Breakthrough memory is watching our inaugural class of students in Boston fall in love with the Breakthrough traditions, culture, and spirit.

-Noelani Gabriel, Manager of Student Services (Cambridge)
+Kat Ochoa, Manager of Student Services (Somerville Campus)